Ryan-Rudes/slitherio/README.md

-# slitherio
+# Slitherio

-A Gym Environment for slither.io online gameplay made with Python Selenium
+Made with Python Selenium